ydydsnyd/mono/packages/replicache/doc/docs/strategies/per-space-version.md

 ## Push

 The push handler should receive the `spaceID` being operated on as an HTTP parameter.
-The logic is almost identical to the Global Version Strategy, with minor changes **marked below with bold type**.
+The logic is otherwise almost identical to the Global Version Strategy, with minor changes to deal with spaces.

 1. Create a new `ReplicacheClientGroup` if necessary.
 1. Verify that the requesting user owns the specified `ReplicacheClientGroup`.